-☐ SHELTERING I N-PLACE This is an annound Emergency Manag rement from the Executive Director and/or Facilites Director gement Agency.
-The Executive Director / Emergency Management Agency has been notified by (insert agency name) (insert brief description of incident and location of incident) and that the follow ving precautions should be taken: Emergency officia public and/or the Is have advised that at this time there {is / is not} an immediate danger to the environment.
-However, as a prevents.
-Turn off all caution, residents should $\{go\ inside/stay\ indoors\}\ closing\ all\ windows,\ doors\ and\ air\ conditioners.$ ation will be made available as soon as possible.
-In the meantime, if you have cerns or special needs please contact: (name / title / phone number) THIS MESSAGE IS FOR RESIDENTS ONLY ☐ BUILDING EVA ACUATION - Temporary Relocation This is an annound ement from the Executive Director.
-Due to (incident type), it will be necessary to temporarily relocate residents from our facility to: (name / location of Stop-Over Point / External Holding Area) (Harrie / Rocation of Stop Over Form) External Holding Area) Physicians will be notified by our staff.
-Nursing staff will be making rounds to needs are met and they will inform you of additional details regarding this. will be able to return to the facility once the situation is resolved.
-At this time we returning at approximately: (Time / Hours) ation will be made available as soon as possible.
-In the meantime, if you have neerns, or special needs, please contact: (name / title / phone number)
+SHELTERING IN-PLACE

+This is an announcement from the Executive Director and/or Facilites Director Emergency Management Agency.

+The Executive Director / Emergency Management Agency has been notified by

+that

+(insert agency name)

+(insert brief description of incident and location of incident)

+and that the following precautions should be taken:

+Emergency officials have advised that at this time there {is / is not} an immediate danger to the public and/or the environment.

+However, as a precaution, residents should {go inside/stay indoors} closing all windows, doors and vents.
+Turn off all air conditioners.

+Additional information will be made available as soon as possible.
+In the meantime, if you have any questions concerns or special needs please contact: